flotools/flotools/README.md

 ## Auditory Feedback:

 Flo Tools uses 2 distinct sounds to provide auditory feedback when it is performing a task.
-The first is [This Sound](https://flotools.github.io/Tink.aiff), which tells a user that something has been toggled, such as solo on and off.
+The first is [This Sound](https://flotools.github.io/Tink.aiff), which tells a user that something has been toggled, such as solo on or off.

 The second is [This Sound](https://flotools.github.io/Pop.aiff), which signals that something is in process and the user needs to wait for Flo Tools to complete a task.
 An example of this would be deselecting all tracks in a large session.